 However, although the benefits on the Eagle Select 10 may sound very enticing, it is important to keep in mind any of the potential tradeoffs that may need to be made in order to get these great and wonderful things.

 For example, like with many other fixed indexed annuities, there is a cap rate associated with the upward return you will receive, based on the performance of the underlying index.
 And, while this cap rate can never be less than 1% on this annuity, it could substantially reduce the opportunity for gain – especially if the underlying index has a stellar upward performance in a given year.

 In addition, if you’ve chosen to go with the optional wellbeing benefit, there are some criteria that you must meet first in order to actually have access to the enhanced withdrawal feature.
 In this case, there is a waiting period of two years.
 You (or your spouse, if applicable) must also meet certain health-related factors, such as being unable to perform at least two of six basic daily living activities.
 (These include bathing, dressing, feeding, continence, toileting, and/or transferring).
 There must be a statement from a licensed doctor claiming that this is the case.

-Even if you do qualify, the lifetime income benefit will be increased for the duration of the enhanced benefit period – which is currently only five years.
-After that, the lifetime income benefit period will elapse, and no further lifetime income benefits will be payable after the expiration.
+If you do qualify, the lifetime income benefit will be increased 200% for single life or 150% for joint Life for the duration of the enhanced benefit period – which is currently up to 5 years.
+After that, the lifetime income benefit period will return to the original amount that was being paid.

 Also, many people – both consumers and financial advisors alike – can sometimes get tripped up when it comes to the value of your overall annuity contract and the account value as it relates to an income rider.